 - x (str or list) A string or list of netcdf files or a single url.
 The function will check the files exist.
 If x is not a list, but an iterable it will be converted to a list.
-If a url is given the file will be downloaded before processing. - thredds (boolean) Are you accessing a thredds server?
+If a url is given the file will be downloaded before processing.
+If a .nc style wildcard is supplied, open_data will use all files available. - thredds (boolean) Are you accessing a thredds server?
 Must end with .nc. - checks (boolean) Do you want basic checks to ensure cdo can read files?